 RCAL provides medical equipment on loan to individuals who cannot afford to buy their own or whose insurance does not cover the cost.
 We loan out equipment that has been donated to us on a short and long-term basis.
 Three months is the usual length of time we loan out our equipment; this can always be extended if needed.

 Above, Gilles Malkine, Architectural Modification Consultant, displays a bounty of walkers.

 In order to take out equipment on loan, you will first need to call to see if we have what you need (we loan out on a first come, first served basis).
 If we have what you need, we will make an appointment for you to come in and pick it up.
-We do ask for a small fee for the use of our equipment; $5 for small items such as walkers, canes, etc. and $10 to $25 for larger items like wheelchairs and ramps.
+We do ask for a small fee for the use of our equipment; $5 for small items such as walkers, canes, etc., $10 for items such as rollators and kneewalkers, and $25 for larger items like wheelchairs.
 Please note that no person will be denied equipment for a lack of ability to pay this fee.